tireddy2/hsm-pqc/draft-ietf-pquip-pqc-hsm-constrained.md

 against the analytical model on the target hardware.
 This approach requires identifying a message, key, and randomness combination that results in the expected iteration count.

-Rather than relying on ad hoc random inputs, benchmarks MAY use a standardized input data set covering best-case, average, and worst-case vectors with documented occurrence probabilities, to ensure reproducibility and comparability across implementations.
+Rather than relying on ad hoc random inputs, benchmarks may use a standardized input data set covering best-case, average, and worst-case vectors with documented occurrence probabilities, to ensure reproducibility and comparability across implementations.